arthurnn/minitest-emacs/README.md

 If you have another hook already in here make sure to add this hook within its own set of parenthesis so that there is only one hook per parenthesis.

+## Rails

+If you are working on a Rails project, you can set `minitest-use-rails` to true in order to use the `bin/rails test` command when running examples.

+## Docker

+You can run tests inside a Docker container by setting `minitest-use-docker` to true and `minitest-docker-container` to the name of the container.
+By default this will use the command `docker-compose exec` to run the minitest command, which assumes you already have the specified container running.
+To customize the command, edit the `minitest-docker-command` variable.

 ## Snippets

 If you hava yasnippet installed, you can load the snippets: